sainavaneet/meta-converter/README.md

 - `LensModel`: Main Camera (24 mm, f/1.78, 48 MP)

 Everything runs **in your browser** using [piexifjs].
 No server needed.
-The edited image is immediately downloaded.
+The edited image is immediately downloaded

 ## How to use
 1. Open `index.html` in any browser.